 In addition, for eight years Jon was a member of the Board of Trustees at Germantown Academy and served as the chair of the sports/athletic committee.
 Also, he assisted in the political campaign for a former four term state representative in Montgomery County, Pennsylvania.

-•Youth Sports Risk Management and Tackling Concussion Litigation, New Jersey Recreation & Park Association's 2015 Annual Conference, Atlantic City, NJ, March 2015
+•Youth Sports Risk Management, New Jersey Recreation & Park Association's 2015 Annual Conference, Atlantic City, NJ, March 2015

-•Youth Sports Risk Management and Tackling Concussion Litigation, University of Delaware, Sports & Facility Management Department, March 2015
+•Youth Sports Risk Management, University of Delaware, Sports & Facility Management Department, March 2015

 •Emerging Claims -- Youth Sports Concussion Litigation, Casualty Actuarial Society's Centennial Conference, New York, NY, December 2014